Installation

 Executing BIDScoin commands via Docker is less simple than via Apptainer (and surely less simple than running them directly on your host computer).
 For instance, it is typically needed to bind-mount your data folder(s) in the container and, for the bidseditor, to bind-mount an x-server socket to display the GUI in your host computer.
 The syntax to run dockerized bidscoin tools is:

-$ docker run --rm -v <bind_mount> bidscoin <bidscoin_tool> <bidscoin_tool_args> # If you built the image from the Dockerfile
+$ docker run --rm -v <bind_mount> bidscoin <bidscoin_tool> <bidscoin_tool_args> # Use this if you built the image from the Dockerfile

-$ docker run --rm -v <bind_mount> marcelzwiers/bidscoin:<version> <bidscoin_tool> <bidscoin_tool_args> # If you pulled the image from Docker Hub
+$ docker run --rm -v <bind_mount> marcelzwiers/bidscoin:<version> <bidscoin_tool> <bidscoin_tool_args> # This pulls the image from Docker Hub if needed

 $ xhost +